 Dedicated to promoting the Culture of Life through regular prayer, volunteer and fund raising support for our local crisis pregnancy centers, donating maternity and baby items to families in need, annual Mother's Day Rose Sale, post abortion healing, legislative action, peaceful prayer outside local abortion clinics and counseling women in crisis pregnancies.
 Contact Jeanne Jewett 779-8933.

-> View details on Pro-Life
+> View more about Pro-Life

 The Rite of Christian Initiation of Adults is a process of faith formation through which interested persons are helped to decide if God is calling them to become members of the Catholic Church.
 Those adults who wish to be confirmed should also attend.